Maria Eleonora of Brandenburg: Engagement

-Marriage and children
+Queen of Sweden

 The Elector John Sigismund, Maria Eleonora's father, died on 23 December 1619, and the prospect of a Swedish marriage seemed gone with him.
 In the spring of 1620, however, stubborn Gustavus Adolphus arrived in Berlin.
-The Electress Dowager maintained an attitude of reserve and even refused to grant the Swedish king a personal meeting with Maria Eleonora.
+The Electress Dowager Anna maintained an attitude of reserve and even refused to grant the Swedish king a personal meeting with Maria Eleonora.
 All those who were present, however, noticed the princess's interest in the young king.
 Afterwards, Gustavus Adolphus made a round of other Protestant German courts with the professed intention of inspecting a few matrimonial alternatives.

 On his return to Berlin, the Electress Dowager seems to have become completely captivated by the charming Swedish king.
 After plighting his troth to Maria Eleonora, Gustavus Adolphus hurried back to Sweden to make arrangements for the reception of his bride.

 The new Elector, George William, who resided in Prussia, was appalled when he heard of his mother's independent action.
 He wrote to Gustavus Adolphus to refuse his consent to the marriage until Sweden and Poland had settled their differences.
 It was the Electress Dowager, however, who, in accordance with Hohenzollern family custom, had the last word in bestowing her daughter's hand in marriage.
 She sent Maria Eleonora to territory outside of George William's reach and concluded the marriage negotiations herself.